 345.00, Employee Information System (EIS)

-- Directive 940.00, After Action Reports
+- DIR 940.00, After Action Reports

 - Employee Information System (EIS): The EIS consists of a read-only database that collects information from external data sources, the Alert Management System, and the Performance Discussion Tracker.

 - Performance Discussion Tracker (PDT): A system within EIS which allows supervisors to record conversations about sworn member performance and/or behavior and any follow up on those conversations.
 Sworn members may also submit a response within the system.